sufiiyan/sufiiyan/README.md

 - 🌱 I’m currently learning DSA with javascript and HTML-CSS
 - 💬 Ask me about C, python, HTML.
-- 📫 How to reach me: sufixyaan@gmail.com
+- 📫 How to reach me: Ping me on discord - Michael Scarn#1890

 ### 💻 Languages and Tools: